Skip to content

-Exploring how media provide us with myths — age-old stories that celebrate, degrade, create and destroy societies.
+Exploring how media, like storytellers throughout time, draw from myths — the age-old tales that confirm, deny, celebrate, degrade, create and eventually upend and destroy their societies.

 In my upcoming book, I argue, sadly, that scapegoating, is why people come together and how people come together.
-Throughout the history of humankind, groups have defined themselves not only by who belongs but who does not belong.
+Throughout the history of humankind, societies have defined themselves not only by who belongs — but by who does not belong.
 Inclusion is gained by exclusion.
-Personal identities are formed in opposition to others.
+In these groups, personal identities are formed in, often passionate, opposition to others.

-In our time, nations rely on scapegoating to draw boundaries between “us” and “them” and, now, ultimately fracture along polarized lines of grievance and blame.
-Our media systems feed these fractures and can be understood as “networks of hate.”
+In our time, nations rely on scapegoating to draw boundaries between “us” and “them.”
+These nations now fracture along polarized lines of grievance and blame.
+Our media systems, from traditional media to social media, feed these fractures and can be understood as “networks of hate.”

 Drawing primarily on the work of Kenneth Burke and René Girard, I find that scapegoating is not a social “malfunction,” not an aberration, but the essential way human groups are formed.
 Publication date: October 2026.